Family Friendly Places

 Ostrava is launching a programme that will grant a special label to restaurants and other services that meet the criteria of a “Family Friendly” place.
-The online map will give an overview of places that provide extra comfort for families with children, or check list by Trip Advisor.
+The online map will give you an overview of places that provide extra comfort for families with children, or you can check a list by Trip Advisor.
 Moreover, there is also a list of events for families by OSTRAVAINFO!!!

 The Zoological garden of Ostrava has seen enormous development in recent years.
 With an area of 100 hectares, it is the second largest ZOO in the Czech Republic.
 About four thousand animals from four hundred species can be found in the natural environment of the park.
 The biggest attractions include elephants, hippos and chimpanzees in the House of Evolution as well as the African hoofed mammals in the Safari.
 Visitors’ eyes are often attracted to the Flamingos that have been successfully kept there for generations.